texhex/BiosSledgehammer/README.md

 If you encounter a bug, please start BIOS Sledgehammer with the option -Verbose (``.\BiosSledgehammer.ps1 -Verbose``) and attach the logfile to [new issue](https://github.com/texhex/BiosSledgehammer/issues/new).

 ## <a name="license">License</a>
-Copyright © 2016 [Michael Hex](http://www.texhex.info/).
+``BiosSledgehammer.ps1`` and ``MPSXM.psm1``: Copyright © 2016 [Michael Hex](http://www.texhex.info/).
 Licensed under the **Apache 2 License**.
 For details, please see LICENSE.txt.

+All HP related files (BCU, BIOS, TPM etc.) are © Copyright 2012–2015 Hewlett-Packard Development Company, L.P. and/or other HP companies.
+These files are licensed under different terms.